My Story

 My father passed away.

 After the funeral, I sat with my daughter and listened to old radio clips of him sharing stories from the early 2000s.
-His voice was calm, wise, full of depth.
+His voice was calm, wise, and full of depth.
 But that was all we had.
 A few recordings.
 The rest?
 Gone.
 Memories fading.

 I thought: Damn.
 There’s so much to learn from him, and we have nothing.

 That moment hit me harder than anything in my career.
 It sparked a new mission.
-I began recording myself, daily vlogs, video reflections, learning how to share ideas so others could benefit.
-I studied lighting, editing, social platforms, and storytelling formats, not to become an influencer, but to help people learn.
+I began recording myself, daily vlogs, video reflections, and learning how to share ideas so others could benefit.
+I studied lighting, editing, social media platforms, and storytelling formats, not to become an influencer, but to help people learn.
 To capture thought patterns, values, and leadership wisdom before they disappear.

 That’s how Heitland Media Group was born.